sahi1l/httlads/_sources/Happiness/happiness.rst

    What is the happiest country in East Asia?  |blank|

-   - :Taiwan Province: Is the correct answer
+   - :Taiwan Province of China: This is the correct answer.
+     :Taiwan: Give the full name from the spreadsheet.
+     :Taiwan Province: Give the full name from the spreadsheet.
      :x: Keep checking